aguinot/vscode_slurm/README.md

 &emsp;`start`: Open the tunnel
 &emsp;`stop`: Close the tunnel
 `--ssh_command`
-&emsp;Allow one to specify a different ssh command to access CANDIDE.
+&emsp;Allow one to specify a different ssh command to access a cluster.
 &emsp;Default: `ssh candide.iap.fr`
 `--slurm_dir`
 &emsp;Allow one to specify a different slurm directory.